Oakland, CA, Digital Photography Programs

-The City College of San Francisco offers training from over 30 instructors and is one of the longest running photography programs in the country.
+The City College of San Francisco offers training from 15 full- and part-time instructors and is one of the longest running photography programs in the country.
 Some units earned through this school's photography programs can be transferred to nearby 4-year institutions.

 Certificate of Accomplishment in Alternative Photography Processes

 Students can complete this program by earning 15 course units.
 Required classes include design fundamentals, digital negative printing, photography basics, mixed media and intermediate photography techniques.
-This program also provides training in black and white photography.
+This program also provides training in black and white photography and darkroom techniques.